 Nothing says British cuisine better than Fish ‘n’ Chips.
 If you’re looking for the traditional chippy experience in London then head to the Golden Union.
 Located just off Oxford Street, Oxford Circus is the nearest tube stop and it’s an ideal spot to enjoy a bit of English culture.

 They offer great value as well.
 A large Cod and chips (the staple of the chip shop) will set you back less than £15, even if you fancy a gherkin on the side!
-Golden Union has worked hard on offering a wide range traditional chip shop fare such as Saveloy, Scampi and homemade mushy peas.
+Golden Union has worked hard on offering a wide range of traditional chip shop fares such as Saveloy, Scampi, and homemade mushy peas.

-This will be the most tasty meal you will ever find for less than £15 in London.
+This will be the tastiest meal you will ever find for less than £15 in London.